httpwg/wg-materials/ietf96/minutes.md

 mwest: aligns with what Chrome does.
 Great idea!

-julian reshcke (sp?): worthwhile to refresh our memory why we didn't define this.
+Julian Reschke: worthwhile to refresh our memory why we didn't define this.
 Roy had an opinion

 mt: looking at the table, easiest thing to do is what has been described.